0013Designing and Printing a Battery Dispenser

 Inebriated by the success of the first design I decided to tackle a more complex second design: This time, the dispenser should contain kind of a zig-zag pattern, allowing for more batteries while keeping (roughly) the same height.

 This design went through more iterations: its Fusion 360 source file has 18 versions, while the first design’s has only 8.
-Because of the more complex inner structure I realized that it wouldn’t be possible to print this design as a single part (at least not without having to add support structures in places where they would be quite difficult to remove afterwards).
+Because of the more complex inner structure I realised that it wouldn’t be possible to print this design as a single part (at least not without having to add support structures in places where they would be quite difficult to remove afterwards).
 Thus I decided to separate the right wall from the main body, adding some plugs and holes for later assembly.
 This results in two parts that both can be printed without any support structures at all.

 Instead of extruding a solid body and then hollowing it out, this time I used separate extrusions for the main part and the two side walls.
 I also generously used the “Fillet” feature to chamfer the inner corners: